alandekok/jlibtool/README.md

 When you want your program to build on multiple systems with minimal fuss, use jlibtool.
-When you want your program to build on systems you've kept running for a decade, use libtool.
+When you want your program to build on systems that have been running for two decades, use libtool.

 ## Speed

-As jlibtool is a binary rather than a shell script, it is enormously faster than libtool.
+Since jlibtool is a compiled program, it is enormously faster than libtool.
 Using it in a large project can substantially reduce build times.

 # Install